crosscom/AWS-Immersion-Day/README.md

   ````

 ## 6. Self-managed Node Group creation (with Multus CNI Plugin)

-* Go to S3 and create bucket (folder/directory) with *Create bucket*
+* Go to S3 and create bucket (folder/directory) with *Create bucket*.
-* Bucket name to be unique like young-jung-immersion, and then *Create bucket*
+* Bucket name to be unique like young-jung-immersion, and then *Create bucket*.
 * Click the bucket you just created and drag & drop lambda_function.zip file (which you can find from /template directory of this GitHub).
-Then, click *Upload*
+Then, click *Upload*.
 * Please memorize bucket name you create (this is required in CloudFormation)
 * Go to CloudFormation console by selecting CloudFormation from Services drop down or by search menu.
     * Select *Create stack*, *with new resources(standard)*.